joalon/stgit-unofficial.nvim/README.md

 Plug 'joalon/stgit-unofficial.nvim'
 ```

-The only command as of yet can be called with `require('stgit').Series()` which will
+The main command as of yet can be called with `require('stgit').series()` which will
 bring up a split with the current patch series.
 In the split the top can be pushed
 or popped with Ctrl-j or Ctrl-k repspectively.
 Pressing `dd` will mark the patch
 under the cursor for deletion.
-Writing the buffer (:w) will execute the changes.
+Writing the buffer (`:w`) will execute the changes.
 If the index is dirty it will temporarily be stored on the git stash.

 ## Features